ravendb/ravendb-jvm-client/README.md

 RavenDB JVM Client

-RavenDB Client is released as snapshot to sonatype central repository.
+RavenDB Client is available as snapshot in sonatype central repository.

 Sample pom: